fredcy/moodle-datatables/README.md

 $THEME->javascripts_footer = array("datatables");
 ```

 The above general scheme allows one to apply DataTables to any table in the moodle core or plugins as long as one can construct the necessary CSS/jQuery selector to select those tables.
-In the above,
-`#page-admin-report-customsql-index .generaltable` is the selector.

 See test.php for an example plugin page that employs DataTables.
 The simplest case adds this to the page definition: